 These kind of historical trends and quirks are useful if you don't want to get bogged down in the serious statistical analyses that make mathematically minded pundits like Nate Silver so successful.

-Or you can back the gender of the next president, useful if you're betting early and can't decide if Hilary Clinton or Elizabeth Warren will lead the Democrat line.
+Or you can back the gender of the next president, useful if you're betting early and can't decide if Kamala Harris or Elizabeth Warren will lead the Democrat line.